Fire-Ferret44/cs50-final/docs/thought-journal.md

 Today the focus is on reviewing the manual algorithm steps in the basic and intermediate models then to move on to practical implication.

+## 13 November 2025

+Made thoughts on how to implement int_model_1 (in algorithmarium doc) --> first make each shift a variable and each has its own domain of doctors

+Errors fixed:
+-shift structure csv changed from friday long and short to 2x friday long calls -shift_id name changed from ddmmyy to yymmdd
+-shift_id name change for slots from counting the same shift_types to using the number in required_staff -inside the Shift class for dated shifts, the number required will =1 for every shift as each oen is now separated

+int_model set to check each shift prints correctly for a given range and does.

+Used a lot of time to change how the shift_ids are made and how public holidays will work in the different classes and functions.

+Changed: DayType Class in calendar_utils

+## 14 November 2025

+Shift work

+## 15 November 2025

+Fixed calendar_utils, shift_calendar
+Updated: